chris-straka/bugtracker/app/fastify-mongo/README.md

 Live Chat Project Feature

+## Newman Tests

 ## Notes

-WebRTC is a technology used for RTC (audio, video, and p2p data transfer).
+WebRTC is mostly for audio, video and p2p data transfer

-It's overkill in this case.
+It's probably overkill for a live chat moderated by a server.